 The Friends of Historic Great Falls Tavern want to bring the experience back.
 For decades, children visiting the canal on field trips or with their parents were able to ride on an authentic packet boat.
 It allowed them to learn how a canal works and to soak up the history of a place that was once one of the nation's major commercial arteries.
 The excursion drew more than 18,000 visitors a year, 10,000 of them children.

 The hands-on history lessons came to an end in 2003, when the National Park Service rangers' boat, the Canal Clipper III, began to sink one day.
 The 30-year-old boat was repaired, but it eventually was retired after it became clear that its deteriorating concrete-and-steel hull could not be salvaged.

-The Friends are looking for money for the construction of a $600,000 double-decker boat.
+The group is looking for money for the construction of a $600,000 double-decker boat.
 They are about halfway there; the state government provided $200,000 in its last legislative session.
 Even students at nearby Seven Locks Elementary School have pitched in.

 They were mules.